osisoft/AVEVA-Adapter-BACnet-Docs/V1/Health/Device status for BACnet.md

 # Device status

 The device status indicates the health of the component and whether it is currently communicating properly with the data source.
 This time-series data is stored within a PI point or OCS stream, depending on the endpoint type.

 The BACnet adapter sends a status value of `Good` when all configured BACnet devices and routers respond within the specified timeout.
-When a BACnet device fails to respond to more than one **AllowedConsecutiveFailedRequests**,  it is considered disconnected and a `DeviceInError` status is sent (for more information, see [PI Adapter for BACnet data source configuration](xref:PIAdapterforBACnetDataSourceConfiguration)).
-For any individual device that transitions from connected to disconnected and vice versa, an appropriate status is sent: If there are one or more disconnected devices, `DeviceInError` is sent; if all devicess are connected, `Good` is sent.
+When a BACnet device fails to respond to more than one **AllowedConsecutiveFailedRequests**,  it is considered disconnected and a `DeviceInError` status is sent.
+For more information, see [PI Adapter for BACnet data source configuration](xref:PIAdapterforBACnetDataSourceConfiguration).
+For any individual device that transitions from connected to disconnected and vice versa, an appropriate status is sent.
+If there are one or more disconnected devices, `DeviceInError` is sent; if all devices are connected, `Good` is sent.

 | Property                          | Type                                 | description                    |
 |-----------------------------------|--------------------------------------|--------------------------------|